Presenter/s: Katie Jagt

 Symposium Session: 2020 - 08 Pre-Disaster: An ounce of prevention is worth a pound of cure

-Topics covered: beavers, community involvement, lessons learned, outside PNW, risk, and urban
+Topics covered: beavers, community involvement, lessons learned, outside PNW, risk and resilience, and urban

 In order to recognize and assess the hazards associated with erosion, sediment deposition and other dynamic river processes, the Colorado Water Conservation Board has developed a program to identify and map fluvial hazards to help communities better understand all hazards associated with flood events.
 The State of Colorado’s Fluvial Hazard Zone (FHZ) mapping program represents a significant and necessary step forward in stream corridor management, flood and wildfire mitigation and preparedness and conservation practices.
 This presentation will discuss the Colorado FHZ Program establishment and evolution as well as its goals, funding sources, technical advancements, regulatory recommendations, and communication strategies.